tutukin/DSpace-Item-Comments/README.md

 the item.

-Unauthenticated user will see a form with three buttons: «Have account», «No account», and «Forgot password» (the latter is not implemented yet!).
+Unauthenticated user will see a form with three buttons: «Have account», «No account», and «Forgot password».

 If the user presses «Have account», she will see the form that has the fields «Comment», «email» and «password».
 If the user provides correct email/password pair,